Video proceedings

 6. If joining from a phone or computer that has video, ensure your video is turned on.
 To minimize background noise, mute your microphone when you are not speaking.

-What to do if You Can't Connect to Your Proceeding
+What to do if you can’t connect to your proceeding

-1. Contact the tribunal immediately, and:
+1. Contact the tribunal immediately:

 2. Try to join by phone if you cannot rejoin by videoconference.
 The notice from your tribunal will have the phone number to dial-in and any other information you need to join the proceeding by phone.
 In some cases, if a party is not able to rejoin, the adjudicator may adjourn the proceeding if they determine it cannot proceed fairly.